NVIDIA-NeMo/Run/docs/references/configuration-reference.md

 ## Overview

-NeMo Run's configuration system provides type-safe, serializable configurations with Fiddle integration, enabling reproducible and validated experiment setups across diverse computing environments.
+NeMo Run's configuration system provides type-safe configurations with Fiddle integration and built-in serialization, enabling reproducible and validated experiment setups across varied computing environments.

 ## Core Configuration Types

+Use these building blocks to describe what to run and how to run it. `run.Config` declares fully bound, type‑checked objects; `run.Partial` defers some arguments until execution time; and `run.Script` wraps shell or Python entrypoints for non‑Python or hybrid workflows.
+Pick the simplest type that preserves type safety and reproducibility for your use case.

 ### `run.Config`